Aider-AI/aider/aider/website/docs/usage/watch.md

 will still be added to the aider chat.

-### You can be lazy
+## You can be lazy

-The comments in the examples above all show AI comments with full sentences, proper capitalization, punctuation, etc.
+The examples above all show AI comments with full sentences, proper capitalization, punctuation, etc.
-This was done for clarity, but is not needed in practice.
+This was done to help explain how AI comments work, but is not needed in practice.

 Most LLMs are perfectly capable of dealing with ambiguity and inferring implied intent.